We all dream even though we might not remember them the next morning. But why do we dream?

 Another possibility is that prodromal dreams will incorporate a memory from the past from a time when you were also ill:

-One man who had suffered from severe inflammation of the eyes while in Egypt, suddenly began, 10 years later, to dream regularly of scenes from Egypt.
+One man who had suffered from the severe inflammation of the eyes while in Egypt, suddenly began, 10 years later, to dream regularly of scenes from Egypt.
 He could not explain these Egyptian dreams, but soon after their appearance he again developed inflammation of his eyes.
 (Manaceine, 1897, cited in Van de Castle, 1994).

 There is also evidence that prodromal dreams can point to the area of Cancer: